Why You Still Need to Order a Sample From China Before Placing Inventory

 You Need to See Their Real Shipping Quality

 In China, the sample reaches you by hand.
+Perfect.
+Unshaken.
+Safe.
+But once they ship it internationally?
+The journey tests everything:

-• whether the factory accidentally ships you a slightly different model
+Whether the factory accidentally ships you a slightly different model.

 A product that survives DHL is a product ready for customers.